highcharts/highcharts/docs/datagrid/columns.md

     - `afterEdit` - called after a cell was edited
  - `column`
     - `afterSorting` - called after sorting a column
-    - `resize` - called after resizing a column
+    - `afterResize` - called after resizing a column
  - `header`
     - `click` - called after a click on a column header